Winter Travel in a VW California

-If you don’t fit winter tyres then you will need to ensure you have all weather tyres fitted and a decent amount of tread remaining for the countries you are travelling in, laws in countries can differ on tread depth!
-At least 3mm is required in Switzerland and some other countries.
+If you don’t fit winter tyres then you will need to ensure you have all weather tyres fitted and a decent amount of tread remaining for the countries you are travelling in.
+Laws in countries can differ on tread depth and at least 3 mm is required in Switzerland and some other countries.
 Again, check the AA or RAC websites for further information.

 Do not forget to check your tyre pressures and if you pack a set of Snow chains practice putting them on.
 The alloy wheels and tyre sizes on a Volkswagen California can sometimes make getting the right fit difficult (17″ wheels and above).
 It may be worth noting that specialists such as Campervantastic stock Snow Chains and Snow Socks both for sale and for hire.

 Snow chains offer excellent grip but are a bit awkward to fit when you are knee deep in snow and slush, and wrapping them around the wheels can be frustrating when you are cold. similar applies for removing them again, so be prepared to get cold and messy.